 Table 19: Possible Concurrency Issues

-In the case of multiple concurrent uploads of assessment data to VistA, the eScreening will throw an exception internally when it sees the redundant request, which the UI will catch and display an error message to the user that says the record has already been uploaded.

 Significant Errors

 Significant errors can be defined as errors or conditions that affect the system’s stability, availability, performance, or otherwise make the system unavailable to its user base.
 The following subsections contain information to aid administrators, operators, and other support personnel in the resolution of errors, conditions, or other issues.